Amicus Therapeutics Inc. (FOLD) Shares Down Despite Recent Market Volatility

-Amicus Therapeutics Inc. (NASDAQ: FOLD)’s stock price has decreased by -2.85 compared to its previous closing price of 11.23.
-However, the company has seen a -2.59% decrease in its stock price over the last five trading sessions.
+Amicus Therapeutics Inc. (NASDAQ: FOLD)’s stock price has decreased by -2.93 compared to its previous closing price of 11.26.
+Despite this, the company has experienced a -2.50% fall in its stock price over the last five trading sessions.
 MarketWatch.com reported on 09/06/22 that Billionaire Joe Edelman’s biotech hedge fund hit with SEC charges for not disclosing SPAC conflicts

 Is It Worth Investing in Amicus Therapeutics Inc. (NASDAQ: FOLD) Right Now?